PRO-2684/castwright/doc/CAVEATS.md

 > [!NOTE]
 > CastWright implements some builtin shell commands to help you work around this limitation.
 See [REFERENCE.md](./REFERENCE.md#command) for more information.

 Each command in a CastWright script is executed in a separate shell session.
-This means that changes to the environment, like changing the working directory or setting environment variables, are not preserved between commands.
+This means that changes to the environment, like setting environment variables, are not preserved between commands.
 This may not be ideal for some use cases.

 ### Workaround